IddoSadeh/ai-textbook/_sources/prompt-engineering.md

 Write a pep talk in 3 sentences.
 Use simple words.
 No sentence may exceed 8 words.
+Here is an example pep talk:
+[insert example]
 ```

 Tokens: \[Spartan, 742], \[general, 188], \[pep, 611], \[talk, 330], \[simple, 190], \[words, 512] …

-Because these tokens strongly activate learned weights for tone and style, the model outputs short, forceful lines.
+These tokens activate strong associations with brevity and command, leading to short, forceful lines.

 ---

 ## Iteration: Prompts as Drafts

-Prompting is iterative: like editing drafts, you refine step by step.
+Prompting is iterative: like editing, you refine step by step.

 **Example – The Dragon Story**

-1. Prompt: *“Tell me a story about a dragon.”*
-   Tokens: \[story, 145], \[dragon, 302] → generic output.
+1. Prompt: *“Tell me a story about a dragon.”* → generic output.

-2. Add constraint: *“…for a 5-year-old.”*
+2. Add constraint: *“…for a 5-year-old.”* → simpler words.
-   Token \[5-year-old, 712] pulls the style toward simpler words.

-3. Add theme: *“…with a moral about sharing.”*
+3. Add theme: *“…with a moral about sharing.”* → moralizing ending.
-   Token \[sharing, 366] increases likelihood of moralizing ending.

-4. Add style: *“…in the style of Dr. Seuss.”*
-   Token \[Dr. Seuss, 498] tilts prediction toward rhyme and rhythm.
+4. Add style: *“…in the style of Dr. Seuss.”* → rhyme and rhythm.

-Each added token shifts the output distribution until it matches the desired style.
+Each added token shifts the distribution until it matches the desired style.
+Often, it helps to run multiple versions to find the best result.

 ---